y-lohse/bjj/_drafts/2014-06-23-BBB-review.md

 Reading? yes.
 Buying for 40$?
 No.

-I understand it has been a lot of work, but 40$ for a digital book where 60% of the content is made of things you already elsewhere is too much.
-If you can, get your hands on the concept part which is really good and dodge the rest.
+I understand it has been a lot of work, but 40$ for a digital book where 60% of the content is made of things you already read elsewhere is too much.
+If you can, get your hands on the concepts part which is really good and dodge the rest.